 - At least two SATA hard drives (to ensure optimal performance, it is recommended that you use two hard drives with identical model and capacity).
-If you do not want to create RAID, you may prepare only one hard drive.
+If you do not want to create RAID, you may prepare only one hard drive

+- · An empty formatted floppy disk.

-- · Windows 7/Vista/XP setup disk.
+- · Windows Vista/XP setup disk.

 - · Motherboard driver disk.

-5-1-1 Configuring SATA Controllers
+5-1-1 Configuring Intel P55 SATA Controllers